5 Tips For Copyright Infringement: Social Media Channels

 Also, if you want to know about Patent Infringement, you can read the article below:

-Today, it is essential to understand copyright laws for all businesses to protect themselves from online embarrassment or potential litigation.
+Today, all businesses must understand copyright laws to protect themselves from online embarrassment or potential litigation.
 For instance, once an image has been posted on any social media site, it is automatically copyrighted, irrespective of whether the uploader has taken additional steps to copyright it.
 Therefore, if any business decides to copy the image and post it as their own, they are exposing themselves to potential legal risks, subject to the will of the original uploader.

 Therefore, copyright is essentially a form of theft, which can penalise you as per the laws of your jurisdiction.